Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/rigid_body.rst

 Probably the most common type of object in the Game Engine.
 It will give/receive collisions and react with a change in its velocity and its rotation.
-A Rigid Body ball would begin rotating and roll down (where a :doc:`Dynamic </game_engine/physics/types/dynamic>` ball would only hit and slide down the ramp).
+A rigid body ball would begin rotating and roll down (where a :doc:`Dynamic </game_engine/physics/types/dynamic>` ball would only hit and slide down the ramp).

-The idea behind Rigid Body dynamics is that the mesh does not deform.
+The idea behind rigid body dynamics is that the mesh does not deform.
 If you need deformation you will need to either go to :doc:`Soft Body </game_engine/physics/types/soft_body>` or else fake it with animated Actions.